PGBSNH20/ludo-v2-ludov2-group-9-linux-ludo/docs/async.md

 The hub then splits its users up into groups which are correlated to the game's **UUID**.

 # GameHub methods
-The player's turn is updated through UpdatePlayerTurn() after each of the following methods has executed fully:
+The player's turn is updated through UpdatePlayerTurn() after any of the following methods have executed fully:
 - MoveToken()
 - BringOutToken()